Evidence of Coulomb liquid phase in few-electron droplets: ANALYSIS OF 2e/2e PARTITIONING DATA

-\section{ANALYSIS OF 2e/2e ($N=4$) PARTITIONING DATA}
+\section{ANALYSIS OF 2e/2e PARTITIONING DATA}

-To explore a less symmetric configuration with non-equivalent same-order cumulants, four electrons are sent ($N=4$) such that the electrons are placed in pairs in two adjacent SAW minima (configuration denoted as 2e/2e).
-Similar to the case of one electron per minimum analysed in Fig.~\ref{fig2:partitioning_of_4_electrons}a, we can check from the counting statistics that electrons in different SAW minima remain uncorrelated.
-This is done by reconstructing the partitioning probabilities for the 2e/2e case from the experimental partitioning data where only one minimum is filled with two electrons (case 2e, $N=2$), using the convolution of corresponding probability distributions
+In Fig.~\ref{figure2}b, four electrons are sent such that the electrons are placed in pairs in two adjacent SAW minima (configuration denoted as 2e/2e and $N=4$).
+This situation is used to explore the case of a less symmetric configuration, with non-equivalent same-order cumulants.

+Similar to the case of one electron per minimum analysed in Fig.~\ref{figure2}a, we can check from the counting statistics that electrons in different SAW minima remain uncorrelated.
+This is done by reconstructing the 2e/2e partitioning probabilities ($N=4$) from the 2e partitioning data where only one minimum is filled with two electrons ($N=2$), using the convolution of corresponding probability distributions

-The measured and reconstructed probabilities are shown in Fig.~\ref{fig:S6:2e-2e_reconstruction} and are in good agreement, confirming the absence of inter-SAW minima correlations.
+The measured and reconstructed probabilities are shown in Fig.~\ref{figure_S8} and are in good agreement, confirming the absence of inter-SAW-minima correlations.

 Further, we use this 2e/2e case (with interactions restricted to the electron pairs occupying the same minimum) to illustrate how higher-order multivariate cumulants can be calculated in case of partial permutational symmetry.
-The general formulas~\cite{Gardiner1986HandbookOS} expressing the relations between the multivariate moments $\langle T^{i_1}_{j_1} T^{i_2}_{j_2} \ldots T^{i_l}_{j_l}\rangle$ and the multivariant cumulants can be summarised as follows~\cite{wiedemann2014}
+The general formulas~\cite{Gardiner1986HandbookOS} expressing the relations between the multivariate moments $\langle T^{i_1}_{j_1} T^{i_2}_{j_2} \ldots T^{i_l}_{j_l}\rangle$ and the multivariate cumulants can be summarised as follows~\cite{wiedemann2014}

 where ${\lbrace{\cal P}_l\rbrace}$ denotes the list of all partitions of a set $\lbrace 1, 2, \dots, l \rbrace$ for a total of $l$ variables. $B\in{\cal P}_l$ is a block in a partition ${\cal P}_l$, and $\vert{\cal P}_l\ \vert$ counts the number of blocks in that partition.
 In our case, we only consider cumulants $\llangle T_{j_1} T_{j_2} \ldots T_{j_l} \rrangle$ as the variables are idempotent ($T_{j}^{2}=T_{j}$).